thecakeisalie25/writing-workshop/memoir.md

 "GOD DAMN IT, I CAN'T BELIEVE THIS SHIT!"
 He bellows, walking out of the door.
 "GOD!" can be heard with the slamming of the front door.
 And he left.
 He just walked out.
+After that, the last I'd heard of him was the screaming of curses and the breaking of plant pots.

+It's not unnatural for me to go a day without seeing him, as our sleep schedules are pretty much opposite each other, but usually he tries to make time to see me at least once per day.
+But it felt like he was avoiding me for a while after that.
+After he left for a while, I didn't see him for about 3, maybe 4 days.